Estete9/Estete9/README.md

 ### Full Stack:

+- 🚙 [BookCar Rental - Car rental application][github_bookcar] Two-part application structured with a frontend-backend separation.
+Provides a seamless and user-friendly platform for users to view and reserve cars for rides.
+Built with React for the Frontend and with a Rails API for the backend.
 - 📖 [The Bookstore - Book reading list][github_bookstore] Single page that uses Redux to maintain state and Redux Thunk to call for async functions

 - ✅ [TodoList - Minimalist Task list][github_todolist] Single Page Website that stores tasks internally and populates the UI dynamically, using Webpack, SASS, local storage, and more.